International Real Estate

 - Personal tax liability and tax residence

 Since this is one of the most reliable ways of collecting taxes, almost all countries levy a real-estate transfer tax or similar taxes.
-The purchase price usually forms the basis for this tax, which is one of the main reasons why many buyers and sellers wish to declare a price in the official sale contract which is lower than the real purchase price.
-This is illegal everywhere but is nevertheless widely practiced in countries like Spain or Italy.
+The purchase price usually forms the basis for this tax, which is one of the main reasons why many buyers and sellers wish to declare a price in the official sale contract that is lower than the real purchase price.
+This is illegal but nevertheless widely practiced in countries such as Spain and Italy.
 Real estate is often transferred indirectly by transferring the shares of a real estate holding company in order to avoid paying real estate transfer taxes.
-While this is still possible in some countries, in most countries the respective tax laws also subject such indirect transfers to real-estate transfer taxes.
+While this is still possible in some countries, in most, the respective tax laws also subject such indirect transfers to real estate transfer taxes.

 Annual real estate taxes

 Again, annual taxes on immovable property are very common as they are easy to assess and collect.
-So most countries insist on an annual charge on real estate which is usually not very high but unavoidable.
+Most countries insist on an annual charge on real estate that is usually not very high but unavoidable.
 A notable exception is Malta, where there are no further real estate taxes whatsoever after the initial purchase.

 Local inheritance and gift taxes

-One of the main issues associated with holding real estate in a foreign country relates to the taxes which may be applied on the basis of the value of the real estate in case of an inheritance situation or a gift.
-While many countries have high rates of inheritance and gift taxes (for example up to 55% in the United States, up to 60% in France and as high as 80% in Spain), there are also countries where these taxes are low or do not exist at all (for example 5% in Malta and 0% in the Bahamas or Bermuda).
-In some countries it is still possible to use domestic or foreign structures to avoid such taxes quite legally, but this has become increasingly difficult in recent years as tax laws in many countries have become more sophisticated and tend to encompass all transactions affecting real estate.
+One of the main issues associated with holding real estate in a foreign country relates to the taxes that may be applied on the basis of the value of the real estate in the case of an inheritance situation or a gift.
+While many countries have high rates of inheritance and gift taxes (for example up to 55% in the USA, up to 60% in France, and as high as 80% in Spain), there are also countries where these taxes are low or do not exist at all (for example 5% in Malta and 0% in the Bahamas and Bermuda).
+In some countries, it is still possible to use domestic or foreign structures to avoid such taxes legally, but this has become increasingly difficult in recent years as tax laws in many countries have become more sophisticated and tend to encompass all transactions affecting real estate.
 Look-through mechanisms often make it difficult to set up tiers of domestic and foreign entities in order to render the ultimate ownership of real estate by foreign persons more private.